FourCredits/aoc2023/README.md

 - [ ] use `context` more often in tests, compared to how much i use `describe`
 - [ ] make tests run in parallel
 - [ ] use `focus` from hspec to control what gets run
+- [ ] optimise day 14 part 2 to run a little quicker